PACY2/TechOrg/README.md

 1. Easy-to-use search and filtering tools to help customers find products quickly and easily

-1. Product pages with detailed descriptions, high-quality images, and user reviews

-1. A secure checkout process with multiple payment options
+1. A secure checkout process with multiple payment options (Stripe)

 1. A shopping cart that allows customers to save items for later and easily adjust quantities